DMsGuild201/magic/README.md

 Right now we're saving the data in JSON format (sets and cards).

+The previous way to parse the card's was to match on css.
+That wont work.
+Based on the missing data, the rows wont match up.
+The new strategy is to index all the rows and their values.
+Then match on the name of the data.
+It's a rough draft right now, it will be cleaned up as soon as I don't find anymore issues.

 TODOO
 * Image extraction and saving
 -- Support multiple backends (S3, filesystem, etc..)